bridgecrew-perf4/terraform-970/session_9/README.md

 ```

 it will still says that our infrastructure up to date.
-The reason behind it because when we changed a source our ```root module``` dowloaded the source from the github locally, so that means we are still using the local version of our github.
+The reason behind it because when we changed a source our ```child module``` dowloaded the source from the github locally, so that means we are still using the local version of our github.
 So for Terraform to get the newer version of our code we have to run
 ```
 terraform init -upgrade
 ```
-which will force terraform to download the newer version of github to local ```root module```.
+which will force terraform to download the newer version of github to local ```child module```.
 After that we should be able to run:

 ```
 tf plan -var-file tfvars/dev.tf